Lauren Simmons

-Lauren Simmons (born August 11, 1994) is an American producer, writer, and former stock trader for Rosenblatt Securities.
+Lauren Simmons (born August 11, 1994) is an American producer, writer, podcaster, and former stock trader for Rosenblatt Securities.
 On March 6, 2017, at age 22, she became the youngest and only current full-time female trader at the New York Stock Exchange.
 She also became the second African American woman in the Exchange's 228-year history to have such a position.
 Simmons left Wall Street in December 2018.

 She was named to Ebony's Power 100 list in 2018, and was also awarded 2018 Women of Impact by Politico.

-Life and career
+She has been referred to as the "Wolfette of Wall Street".

+Early life

 Simmons was raised in Marietta, Georgia.
 She received her bachelor's degree in genetics from Kennesaw State University in 2016 with plans to pursue a career in genetic counseling.
 However, she decided instead to move to New York City and once there she met Richard Rosenblatt through networking.

+Career

 Simmons gained prominence in 2017 at age 22, after she took a job at Rosenblatt Securities and became the youngest and only woman trader on the New York Stock Exchange.
 She is also the second African American woman in history to have that position.
-During her time as a full-time equity trader she earned $120,000 per year.
+During her time as a full-time equity trader she earned $12,000 per year.
 She left the position in December 2018, and cited exclusion by her coworkers after she received press coverage as one of her reasons for leaving.
+She is an advocate for the financial sector to take steps to increase diversity and inclusion.

+In September, 2021, Simmons launched the podcast Mind, Body, Wealth, which she hosted through December, 2022.
+In February, 2022, the show was retitled Money Moves and became a Spotify original show.
+In 2021, she became the first host and producer of the web video series Going Public, which helps viewers invest in companies that are preparing to release an IPO.
+Simmons hosted the first season of the show, whose ten episodes aired from January 18, 2022 through March 23, 2022.
+In 2024, Baron Davis succeeded Simmons as host of the show, whose second season first aired on May 14, 2024.

+Simmons wrote the 2023 book Make Money Move: A Guide to Financial Wellness about personal finance.

-She is the co-executive producer on a forthcoming biographical film about her life, starring and co-produced with Kiersey Clemons for AGC Studios.
+Simmons is the co-executive producer of a forthcoming biographical film about her life, starring and co-produced with Kiersey Clemons for AGC Studios.